 Copyright © Nucleus Medical Media, Inc.

-Sex therapy may help impotence resulting from: Ineffective sexual techniquesRelationship problemsAnxietyDepression
+Sex therapy may help ED resulting from: Ineffective sexual techniquesRelationship problemsAnxietyDepression

 To reduce your chance of becoming impotent:

 talk to your doctor about ways to quit

 .
 Smoking is significantly associated with ED in older men.

 Erectile dysfunction.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: